Why Hormones Are At The Root Of Your Anxiety + 4 Natural Ways To Heal

-Kristen's certainly not alone — and if you've ever dealt with anxiety, you're not either.
+If you've ever dealt with anxiety, you're not alone.
 About 20 percent of Americans struggle with anxiety disorders, and women are more than twice as likely to suffer, in part because of the major influence of hormones on mental health.
 Many women who seek help from their doctors are given only one treatment option: anti-anxiety medication.
 But the reality is, medication is not a one-size-fits-all solution for every unique case, and all drugs carry the risk of side effects.
 While some people may find relief with pharmaceuticals, others experience more drawbacks than benefits.
 That's why I believe in tackling the root cause of anxiety through nutrition and lifestyle changes.

 How hormones influence anxiety: